Workiva/workiva_analysis_options/README.md

     investigation/experimentation can be done.

-We will also seek feedback from the Dart developers at Workiva on a regular basis and will document these designations here in this README so that anyone can contribute or suggest changes.
+We will also seek feedback from the Dart developers at Workiva on a regular basis and use other similar resources (like the [`pedantic` package][pedantic]) to guide our decisions.
+Each lint has its own issue in this repo that can be used to discuss changes and will serve as documentation of context and reasons that influenced the decisions.

 ## Upgrading to the latest shared options